daniel-rusu/pods4k/immutable-arrays/README.md

 | Long <sup>1</sup> | `-128 to 127`    | 5%                   |
 | Double            | N/A              | 0%                   |

-<sup>1</sup> `Long` is chosen when anticipating larger values, such as when storing salaries in cents, but all salaries
+<sup>1</sup> `Long` is chosen when anticipating larger values, such as when storing salaries in cents, but typical
-are greater than $1.27 making the cache useless in this scenario.
+salaries exceed $1.27 (127 cents), making the cache rarely useful.

 </details>

 ## 🏆 Alternatives

+Immutable Arrays are the only solution providing type safety, efficiency, and performance:

 | Feature                  | Immutable Arrays | Regular Arrays | Read-only Lists    | Unmodifiable Lists | Java Immutable Lists |
 |--------------------------|------------------|----------------|--------------------|--------------------|----------------------|